 This code covers social misconduct.
-Scientific misconduct is already covered by the PoO and Publication Policy.
-SDSS-IV considers breaches of either the social or scientific code of conduct equally serious.
-It is stated in the PoO that “SDSS-IV fully endorses the principles of professional conduct articulated in Article X of the Bylaws of the American Astronomical Society and expects all those associated with the project to follow those precepts.
-Specifically, SDSS-IV communications (meetings, phone conferences, e-mail exchanges) are intended to “provide an environment that encourages the free expression and exchange of scientific ideas.”
-It is the responsibility of members of the SDSS-IV Collaboration to ensure that such discourse is “conducted in a professional atmosphere in which all participants are treated with courtesy and respect.”
+Scientific misconduct is already covered by the Principles of Operation (PoO) and Publication Policy.
+SDSS-V considers breaches of either the social or scientific code of conduct equally serious.
+It is stated in the PoO that “SDSS-V fully endorses the principles of professional conduct articulated in Article VI of the Bylaws of the American Astronomical Society and expects all those associated with the project to follow those precepts.
+Specifically, SDSS-V communications (meetings, phone conferences, e-mail exchanges) are intended to “provide an environment that encourages the free expression and exchange of scientific ideas.”
+It is the responsibility of members of the SDSS-V Collaboration to ensure that such discourse is “conducted in a professional atmosphere in which all participants are treated with courtesy and respect.”

-An individual who wishes to raise a concern about inappropriate behavior or violation of this Code of Conduct can do so by contacting one or both of the Collaboration Ombudspersons (email@example.com), the Spokesperson (firstname.lastname@example.org), the Director (email@example.com), or any other member of the Project Management Committee they trust.
+An individual who wishes to raise a concern about inappropriate behavior or violation of this Code of Conduct can do so by contacting one or both of the Collaboration Ombudspersons (firstname.lastname@example.org, currently Gillian Knapp and Michael Wood-Vasey), the Spokesperson (email@example.com, currently Keith Hawkins), the Director (firstname.lastname@example.org, Juna Kollmeier), or any other member of the Project Management Committee they trust.

 Concerns will be treated confidentially unless/until the person raising them agrees to have them communicated further or unless the person contacted is required to report a misconduct allegation by institutional rules or by law.
 Issues arising under this Code of Conduct will be treated with discretion to the extent practical, but if the complainant wishes to pursue a consideration of formal remedial actions this will necessarily involve some information sharing with relevant members of the project and collaboration management.